- Course Delivery

-General Administration allows you to combine a unique blend of business, public and nonprofit administration courses into a single area of concentration.
-You'll focus on the management and operations of business and public organizations.The online General Administration degree core courses will provide the necessary knowledge to pursue an advanced degree, if desired.
+The online Bachelor of Multidisciplinary Studies degree (BMS) with an area of concentration in General Administration allows you to combine a unique blend of business, public and nonprofit administration courses into a single area of concentration.
+You'll focus on the management and operations of business and public organizations.The core courses to the online BMS degree with an area of concentration in General Administration will provide the necessary knowledge to pursue an advanced degree, if desired.
 Graduates of this program, depending on their particular coursework, find careers in:

 - Finance and banking

 - Human resources

 - Government or nonprofit agencies